This site uses affiliate links and I may earn a commission at no extra cost to you.

-How to roast broccoli for a flavor-packed, lightly caramelized appetizer, main, or side!
-This Indian curry roasted broccoli combines curry paste with a handful of pantry staples for a simple, moreish dish.
-However, keep reading for tons of other flavor variations, as well as top tips and tricks for oven-roasted broccoli from fresh or frozen in an oven or air fryer!
+This simple roasted broccoli recipe shows reveals to roast broccoli for a flavor-packed, lightly caramelized, crowd-pleasing dish!
+The Indian curry roasted broccoli variation combines curry paste with a handful of pantry staples for a delicious side.
+Other flavor variations included!
+I also share top tips and tricks for oven-roasted broccoli from fresh or frozen broccoli in the air fryer or oven!

 finished Roasted Curried Broccoli on parchment paper

-Best of all, considering that broccoli is packed with nutrients, fiber, and antioxidants, we’ll never turn out noses at a new method to get our entire families eating more of this healthy ingredient.
-And since it’s incredibly freezer-friendly (For up to 10 months!) and easy to reheat, you can make a double or even triple batch!
+Best of all, broccoli is packed with nutrients, fiber, and antioxidants to boost your health.
+And since it’s incredibly freezer-friendly (for up to 10 months!) and easy to reheat, you can make a double or even triple batch!

-Keen on trying out other delicious roasted veggies?
-Curried butternut squash, roasted vegetable tacos, or ‘cheesy’ roasted tahini Brussel sprouts!
+Ready to try more delicious roasted veggies?
+Don’t miss curried butternut squash, roasted vegetable tacos, or ‘cheesy’ roasted tahini Brussel sprouts!
+I’ve also shared methods for easy roasted mushrooms, tomatoes, and potatoes.

 • Broccoli: Use fresh or frozen (and thawed) broccoli, trimmed and separated into florets.